mozilla/esper-pioneer-shield-study/TELEMETRY.md

 ### Peculiarities

-1. The places_bookmarks_count_histogram and places_pages_count_histogram attributes are only available occasionally in the telemetry session due to performance reasons.
-We collect both the histograms as present in the current telemetry session (using the attributes places_bookmarks_count_histogram and places_pages_count_histogram) as well as the actual values that telemetry occasionally would collect.
-The places_bookmarks_count and places_pages_count attributes will always include the values based on the current database contents.
+1. The places_bookmarks_count and places_pages_count attributes are only available occasionally in the ordinary telemetry session due to performance reasons.
+To be certain that we get values, we query the current database contents using the same queries as telemetry uses.
 1. Contrary to what the [documentation](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/data/main-ping.html) states ("Flag and count histograms are always created and submitted, with their default value being respectively false and 0.
 Other histogram types (see Choosing a Histogram Type) are not created nor submitted if no data was added to them."), the search_counts histogram is empty until a search has been executed.
 1. Scalars and most histograms are only submitted if data was added to them.
 1. Config/preference-related attributes are generally only defined if they defer from the browser default preferences.